 Rick is a professor emeritus of entomology in the College of Agriculture and Life Sciences at Virginia Tech.
 Throughout his career, Rick has contributed significantly to the understanding of entomology through his research and extension work in apiculture.
 He has spent significant time conducting training workshops for beekeepers focused on colony management, queen production, and the pests and diseases affecting honey bees.
 He has advised numerous students on master’s degree and doctoral dissertations and helped them to develop successful careers in both academic and industrial settings.
 He taught a variety of undergraduate and graduate courses ranging across the full entomology curriculum.

+Mark is the Head Beekeeper for Appalachian Headwaters.
 Mark has been keeping bees in in Raleigh County, West Virginia for over twenty years.
 He left the insurance industry after 30+ years and joined Appalachian Headwaters as a beekeeper/educator.
 He has a business administration degree from Concord University.
 Mark is an EAS Master Beekeeper, WV Master Beekeeper, secretary for the West Virginia Beekeepers Association and President of the Raleigh County Beekeepers Cooperative Association.

+James is a Beekeeper Assistant with the Appalachian Beekeeping Collective program.
 James lives in Speedway, West Virginia.
 James keeps 8 beehives of his own and is a member of the Mercer County Beekeepers Association.
 James has passed the Apprentice level of the WVBA Master Beekeeping program.
 Before joining Appalachian Headwaters, James worked as a coal miner, foreman, crane operator, and in home construction.